larrywelch/dsmFileProcessing/dsmPDFLib/README.md

 The library for processing pdf files - originally developed to process files provided from Poulty Plan

 # Build Library
+## To build the tar and the wheel files
+python -m build

+## To just build the wheel file
 python setup.py bdist_wheel

 to use the library, pip install dsmPDFLib/dist/DSMPdfLib-[version].py3-none-any.whl